icon-pcs/software-engineer-technical-test/README.md

 ## Instructions

-- Clone this repository (**please do not fork**, in order to not share your solution with other applicants).
+- Fork this repository and clone it.
 - Implement your solution in `src/Part1/Solution.php` and `src/Part2/Solution.php`.
 Remember, you can add more PHP classes and functions if you want to.
   You can do this in the `src/` directory.
-- Commit your solution.
-- Create a public GitHub repository and push the cloned repository to it.
+- Commit your solution and push to your fork.
-- Please email a link to the repository to the recruiter you have been in contact with.
+- Submit a pull request to our repository ahead of your scheduled interview.

 ## Running the tests